 Proper teaching of this standard will set your students up for conceptually mastering angles and identifying angle measurements in 2D shapes.

-On the first day I ask my students to independently complete the question below without any support from me.
+On day 2 I ask my students to independently complete the question below without any support from me.

 Most students will list 20 degrees as their answer.
 Then the following discussion will occur:

 Teacher: “What kind of angle do you see?”

 Teacher: “Correct.
 Just by looking at that angle, do you think it has a measurement of 20 degrees?”

 Teacher: “Right.
 How many total degrees does an angle turn if it makes a complete turn?”

 Next, I let students look at the question again only this time they are allowed to work in groups.
 I provide them with a large cut out of a clock.

 Walk around and listen to what groups are saying.
 Support the idea of dividing the clock into equal parts.
 Encourage the idea of trying to figure out how many degrees are in between each tick mark on a clock.

 After some time I redirect the class back to a group discussion.
 Here are the key ideas I want to address: